 More than 100 destinations around Memphis offer complete party packages; all you furnish are the cupcakes and cash.
 True, it’s simpler, and certainly less muss and fuss.
 But some years, it’s just more fun to get creative with a home party.
 (That’s why you’ve been pinning all those do-it-yourself ideas on Pinterest, after all.)
-Well, take a deep breath, make a wish, and clean up for company — here are some creative ways local parents made lasting birthday memories at home.
+So ready to get creative, we'll start you here with some fun ways local parents made lasting birthday memories.

 Teri Walker from Bartlett isn’t buying a zoo, she’s just renting one for a few hours.
 Her son Kolston, who turns 2 this month, loves to play with his farm toys and make animal noises.

 So she’s hired Happy Times Farm, a USDA licensed, family-owned business, with a mobile petting zoo they bring to you.
 While larger animals stay in trailers to be fed, the babies can come out and play.
 The birthday child can bottle-feed little lambs and Faye the llama loves being brushed so much she lies down for the pampering.
-Guests also take turns cranking the corn grinder so Eeyore the donkey can lick the food from their palms.
+Guests also take turns cranking the corn grinder while Eeyore the donkey licks the food from their palms.

 Mad Hatter Tea Party

 Budget: $150 for 14 girls